WestDRI/wgpages/content/pythonhpc.md

 without reduction.
 If your code is I/O-bound, you will also benefit from this course, as I/O-bound workflows can be easily sped up with Ray.

-We will not cover GPU-accelerated computing in Python in this course, nor will we cover mpi4py (most popular MPI implementation for Python).
+We will not cover GPU-accelerated computing in Python in this course (worth its own course), nor will we cover mpi4py (most popular MPI implementation for Python).

-# Part 1: towards HPC Python

 ## Installation